Luis Urías Preview, Player Props: Red Sox vs. Yankees

-After going 1-for-3 with a double in his last game, Luis Urias and the Boston Red Sox face the New York Yankees (who will start Clarke Schmidt) at 7:10 PM ET on Monday.
+Luis Urias -- 1-for-3 with a double in his last game -- will be in action for the Boston Red Sox against the New York Yankees, with Randy Vasquez on the mound, on September 12 at 1:35 PM ET.

-In his previous appearance, he went 1-for-3 with a double against the Orioles.
+In his previous game, he went 1-for-3 with a double against the Orioles.

 Luis Urías Game Info & Props vs. the Yankees